 Introduction

-Here you will find information on the work our Highways teams are doing across our road network to provide a road network we can all be proud of and keep West Sussex moving.
+Here you will find information on the work our Highways teams are doing across the county to provide a road network we can all be proud of and keep West Sussex moving.

 Our challenge

 Unfortunately, roads are not permanent structures and deteriorate over time.
-The periods of extreme fluctuations in weather across the seasons that have been experienced in recent years, with record levels of rainfall this most recent winter, has only served to accelerate the decline in the condition of our roads.
+The periods of extreme fluctuations in weather across the seasons that have been experienced in recent years has only served to accelerate the decline in the condition of our roads.

 To get our entire network into perfect condition, we would need £400 million for the surfacing works alone.
 We’d also need to carry out a large amount of other structural and drainage works, especially on the rural roads which don’t have the same underlying infrastructure as roads in urban situations do.